Business car insurance

 What our expert says...

-"Business car insurance is a relatively expensive cover designed for those who do a great deal of work travel.
-Tally up a few typical months of your business travel and think very carefully about whether it’s the right cover for you.
-If it is, use that tally to work out which class of use fits best – whether you’re a class 1 type heading to the occasional client meeting or, at the other end of the scale, a class 3 type who spends a big chunk of their working week on the road."
+“Business car insurance isn’t a one-size-fits-all policy – the cost can vary depending on how you use your car for work and the mileage involved.
+Tally up a few typical months of your business travel and use that to work out which class of use fits best – whether you’re a class 1 type heading to the occasional client meeting or, at the other end of the scale, a class 3 type who spends a big chunk of their working week on the road.”

 - Kate Hughes, Insurance expert